natarajan-k/explore-workflow-automation/README.md

 - Create a folder with your prefix as a working directory
 - Copy the detected file to the sub folder created.
 - compress the file
-- transfer the file using ascp to a HSTS server
+- transfer the file using ascp to a HSTS server & delete the source compressed file (as part of ascp)
-- delete the copied file
+- delete the copied file in the /data/prefix folder.
-- delete the compressed file.

 1. Click on the Workflow tab.
 You may see some workflows being used by others.
 DO NOT EDIT or OPEN THESE.
 Only work on your own workflow.
 2. Click on 'New WorkFlow'.